Starlink, the pros and cons for events.

 But what are the alternatives?

-At Wireless Solutions, we’re already working to implement Starlink best practices that will future-proof our event Wifi solution.
+At Wireless Solutions, we’re already working to implement Starlink best practices that will future-proof our event WiFi solution.
 The good news is that this means that event WiFi services will rise above the problems that traders will encounter, and avoid the contention issues, including:

 • Using Starlink as an Internet connection only, not a WiFi solution.

 • Our WiFi network is controlled by a wireless LAN in our network core, which scans the network and distributes the connectivity to client devices via the least restricted channels.
+This helps to combat contention issues faced by other Starlink users who are fixed to a single channel.

 • Prioritising essential traffic, and reducing the noise from non-essential traffic to ensure that critical event comms are maintained.